Spacecraft Configuration

 Research-Oriented Cockpit Interface

 The cockpit interface has been restructured to support a more scientific workflow.
-Instead of only presenting a simplified landing animation, the interface now exposes the vehicle state, propulsion state and controller-relevant telemetry in a way that supports debugging, controller comparison and future data export.
+Instead of only presenting a simplified landing animation, the interface exposes vehicle state, propulsion state, control activity, and controller-relevant telemetry in a way that supports debugging, controller comparison, and future data export.

 NAV — Navigation State

-The navigation section displays the lander's current kinematic state in the local navigation frame.
-The interface is prepared around the ENU convention: East, North and Up.
-This makes the displayed state directly usable for landing analysis, lateral drift evaluation and controller debugging.
+The navigation section displays the spacecraft's current kinematic state in the local navigation frame.
+The interface is prepared around the ENU convention: East, North, and Up.
+This makes the displayed state directly usable for landing analysis, lateral drift evaluation, and controller debugging.

 FUEL — Propellant and Tank State